 ACH is one of the fastest and cheapest ways to transfer money inside the US.
 In this post, I’ll cover the different Bitcoin exchanges that accept ACH transfers in order to buy Bitcoin.

 Buy Bitcoin with ACH Summary

 ACH allows for faster and cheaper transfers than a traditional wire transfer.
 There are 3 popular options for buying Bitcoins with ACH – eToro, Coinbase and Gemini.
-The fastest and cheapest option would be eToro, however you will not be able to withdraw you coins (only sell them back to USD).
+The fastest and cheapest option would be eToro.
+However, you will not be able to directly withdraw your coins (only sell them back to USD).

 If you want to buy actual Bitcoins with ACH use Coinbase:

 - Go to Coinbase and sign up